 The radiologist will also use a CT scan when doing a myelogram.
-A CT or CAT scan is a diagnostic imaging procedure using a combination of X-rays and computer technology to produce horizontal, or axial, images of the body.
-These images, called slices, show detailed images of the spinal canal.
-CT scans provide more detail than standard X-rays.
+A CT or CAT scan is an imaging test that uses X-rays and a computer to make detailed images of the body.
+A CT scan shows details images of the spinal canal.
+CT scans show more details than standard X-rays.

 Why might I need a myelogram?

-A myelogram may be performed to assess the spinal cord, subarachnoid space, or other structures for abnormalities, particularly when another type of examination, such as a standard X-ray, is inconclusive.
-Myelograms may be used to evaluate many diseases, including, but not limited to, the following:
+A myelogram may be done to assess the spinal cord, subarachnoid space, or other structures for changes or abnormalities.
+It may be used when another type of exam, such as a standard X-ray, does not give clear answers about the cause of back or spine problems.
+Myelograms may be used to evaluate many diseases, including:

-Spinal stenosis (degeneration and swelling of the bones and tissue around the spinal cord that make the canal narrow)
+- Spinal stenosis (degeneration and swelling of the bones and tissues around the spinal cord that make the canal narrow)

-Ankylosing spondylitis (a disease that affects the spine, causing bones to grow together)
+- Ankylosing spondylitis (a disease that affects the spine, causing the bones to grow together)

-Cysts (benign capsules that may be filled with fluid)
+- Cysts (benign capsules that may be filled with fluid or solid matter)

-Arachnoiditis (inflammation of a delicate membrane covering the brain)
+- Arachnoiditis (inflammation of a delicate membrane that covers the brain.)

-There may be other reasons for your doctor to recommend a myelogram.
+There may be other reasons for your healthcare provider to recommend a myelogram.